 Each Educational Outfitters store, for example, sends out promotional emails for the products selling best at their location to get higher returns in the percentage of thousands.

-You can create a Facebook ad for your best-selling product or service, and target other people you think are likely to buy (like followers, or people who match certain demographics).
+You can create a paid social media ad for your best-selling product or service, and target other people you think are likely to buy (like followers, look-alike audiences, or people who match certain demographics).

 This approach works great because you’re able to bring two knowns together — a product that people love, and your target audience.
 Plus, it only takes a few minutes to create a Facebook ad.

 Influencers work fast, which is great for last-minute holiday marketing ideas.

 An influencer is someone who has a lot of followers on social media (100K+) and whose posts get a lot of engagement.
 Then there are micro-influencers, who get a lot of engagement from a smaller number of followers (say, 1K-100K).

 For a few hundred to a few thousand dollars, these people will share your message or your products with all of their followers about as quickly as you can get your product or message in their hands.

 When someone else speaks well of you, you instantly gain more credibility.
 And what’s powerful is that this all looks and feels organic to the end consumer.

 If you’re in a pinch for your holiday marketing, just have an influencer do it for you!